-A setup link is defined as enabled for a non-AP MLD if at least one TID is mapped to that link either in DL or in UL and is defined as disabled if no TIDs are mapped to that link both in DL and UL.
+A setup link is defined as enabled for a non-AP MLD if at least one TID is mapped to that link either in DL or in UL and is defined as disabled (#16487)for a non-AP MLD if no TIDs are mapped to that link (#15522, #17942) in DL and (#15522, #17942)no TIDs are mapped to that link in UL.
 At any point in time, a TID shall always be mapped to at least one setup link both in DL and UL, which means that a TID- to-link mapping change is only valid and successful if it will not result in having any TID for which the link set for DL or UL is made of zero setup links.
 By default, all setup links are enabled (see 35.3.7.1.2 (Default mapping mode)).

 If a link is enabled for a non-AP MLD, then:

-It may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only MSDUs or A-MSDUs with TIDs mapped to that link may be transmitted on that link between the corresponding non-AP STA and AP affiliated with the non-AP MLD and AP MLD, respectively, in the direction (DL/UL) corresponding to the TID-to-link mapping.
+It may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only MPDUs (#15018)with TIDs mapped to that link may be transmitted on that link between the corresponding non-AP STA and AP affiliated with the non-AP MLD and (#17943)the AP MLD, respectively, in the direction (DL/UL) corresponding to the TID-to-link mapping.

-Individually addressed Management frames, QoS Null frames, and Control frames may be sent on any enabled links between the corresponding non-AP MLD and AP MLD both in DL and UL.
+Individually addressed Management frames, QoS Null frames, and Control frames may be sent on any enabled links between the corresponding non-AP MLD and AP MLD both in DL and UL(#17332), except that a BlockAckReq frame requesting TID(s) that are not mapped to a link shall not be transmitted on the link by the corresponding non-AP STA affiliated with the non-AP MLD and by the corresponding AP affiliated with the AP MLD.

-If a link is disabled for a non-AP MLD, it shall not be used for individually addressed frame exchange between the corresponding non-AP STA affiliated with the non-AP MLD and AP affiliated with the associated AP MLD, including Management and Control frames, except that if the link is disabled for a non- AP MLD but is not advertised as disabled by the AP MLD (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), then the link may be used for class 1 and 2 Management frames, class 1 Control frames and TID-to-link Mapping Request, TID-to-link Mapping Response and TID-to-link Mapping Teardown frames, if initiated by the non-AP MLD.
+If a link is disabled for a non-AP MLD, it shall not be used for individually addressed frame exchange between the corresponding non-AP STA affiliated with the non-AP MLD and AP affiliated with the associated AP MLD, including Management and Control frames, except that if the link is disabled for a non- AP MLD but is not advertised as disabled by the AP MLD (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), then the link may be used for class 1 and 2 Management frames, class 1 Control frames and TID-to-link Mapping Request, TID-to-link Mapping Response and TID-to-link Mapping Teardown frames, if (#17335)transmitted for a procedure that is initiated by the non-AP MLD.

-A STA affiliated with an MLD that operates on a link disabled by an advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)) shall suspend all (#17296) wireless functionalities on that link until the link is enabled.
+A STA affiliated with an MLD that operates on a link disabled by an advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)) shall suspend all (#17296) MAC and PHY functionalities on that link until the link is enabled.

-NOTE 1— Suspension of wireless functionalities refers to functionalities such as frame generation, schedules, scoreboard maintenances, etc., while still preserving previously negotiated parameters with the peer EHT STA(s).
+NOTE 1— Suspension of wireless functionalities refers to functionalities such as frame generation, schedules, scoreboard maintenances, etc., while still preserving previously negotiated parameters with the peer EHT STA(s). (#18130) Power save handling during the time the link is disabled is described in 35.3.7.1.5 (Power state and TWT schedules after disablement).

-NOTE 2—Group addressed frames delivery procedure is defined in 35.3.15 (Multi-link operation group addressed frames).
+(#18131)